dilloncaldwell/multiple-lighthouse-audits/README.md

 # Run Lighthouse from terminal for Multiple URLS

-This will run lighthouse audit for multiple urls specified in the `listOfUrls.json` file and will run then in parallel for faster speeds and will open the results for both mobile and desktop for each url
+This will run lighthouse audit for multiple urls specified in the `listOfUrls.json` file and will run then in parallel for faster speeds and will open the results for both mobile and desktop for each url.
+For most accurate scores limit urls to 3 as more the scores will start to differ.

 ## Sources: